Image

 “We’re running out of space in storage for beer,” he said.
 “Something had to give.”

-Patchy rain nearby, with a high of 78 and low of 70 degrees.
-Don't forget your umbrella!
-Sunny in the morning, patchy rain nearby during the afternoon, partly cloudy for the evening, patchy rain nearby overnight.
+Patchy rain nearby, with a high of 79 and low of 75 degrees.
+Sunny in the morning, patchy rain nearby in the afternoon, clear overnight.